Lori Carroll on owning, running, and loving a used bookstore in Portland.

-In this episode, we talk to Lori Carroll, owner of Jan’s Beaverton Bookstore.
+In this episode, we talk to Lori Carroll, owner of Jan’s, an indie used bookstore outside of Portland, Oregon.
 She’s a lifelong lover of romance books who majored in women’s studies—and she wants you to know that being a feminist and loving bodice rippers are NOT mutually exclusive!
 Once that’s settled, she shares the value of making bookstores inclusive, community-oriented places with a delicious combination of book clubs, coffee, and almost constant events!
 Lori is also a rare jewel in the book trade, a book lover AND an extrovert.
 Honestly?
 That makes her the prime personality to sell books (sorry Bernard Black).

 Lori Carroll is the owner of Jan’s, a used/new bookstore in Downtown Beaverton.
 After graduating from college in 2003, she moved to Portland where she discovered a vast and wondrous community of romance readers.
 In 2018, she was ready for a change from her current job, and her friend, the owner of her favorite used bookstore (then called Jan’s Paperbacks), approached her with the opportunity to buy the store.
 She figured it couldn’t hurt and went for it.
 Now she spends her days at the sipping coffee at the store while reading, talking to readers, booking as many events as possible, and building a community in the Downtown Beaverton area.